 Renewable Energy Initiatives

 One of our 20 By 30 Challenge goals is to match 100% of our energy with renewable sourcing.
 That’s why we are excited to have a portfolio of renewable energy wind and solar projects that were initiated or completed in 2021.
-Examples of these projects include the Western Trails wind project in Texas, Caddo wind site in southern Oklahoma and Haystack wind project in Nebraska.
+Examples of these projects include the Western Trails wind project in Texas and Haystack wind project in Nebraska.
 At the end of 2021, we achieved 7% of our global renewable energy sourcing goal.
 We anticipate we will achieve 100% of our domestic renewable energy sourcing by the end of 2022.

 We also continued to support the renewable energy markets by subscribing to community solar gardens at five manufacturing locations, including our newest solar energy project that came online in 2021 at our Jennie-O Turkey Store facility in Montevideo, Minn.
 The 1.75-megawatt array will power more than 10% of the plant with renewable energy.
 We look forward to continuing our support of renewable energy through additional initiatives in the future.